 In September, Australia’s “yes” campaign group Australian Marriage Equality crowdfunded $10,000 to donate to Taiwan’s supporters to help them win the public vote.

-“Diversity, inclusion, respect, equality and non-discrimination are values that we cherish and seek to uphold in our companies and in our business dealings,” the companies said.
+“Diversity, inclusion, respect, equality and non-discrimination are values that we cherish.
+We seek to uphold in our companies and in our business dealings,” the companies said.

-“We do this not only because it is the right thing to do, but because it makes our companies and our society stronger and more successful.”
+“We do this not only because it is the right thing to do.
+And went on to say, but because it makes our companies and our society stronger and more successful.”

 (Pictured: Taiwan Pride Festival in October 2018, photo by Rod Stringer)